brendanhay/amazonka/README.md

 * [`script`](script): Scripts to manage the release and life-cycle of the service libraries.
 * [`share`](share): Makefile plumbing common to all service libraries

+## Usage

-You will typically add dependencies in your project's cabal file for `amazonka` and additionally the services you wish to use.
+You will typically add an `amazonka` dependency in your project's cabal file, and any additional services you wish to use.

 For example the `build-depends` section of a cabal file which utilises EC2 and S3 might look like: